 Lower Monthly Mortgage Payments

 If you’re hoping to decrease your monthly mortgage payments, refinance your mortgage.
-It can help if you secure a longer mortgage loan term length.
+It can help if you secure a longer mortgage loan term.
 By adding more time to the length of the loan, you space out your payments more.
-This decreases the money you spend each month on your principal mortgage payments.
+However, this decreases the money you spend each month on your principal mortgage payments.

 Conclusion